BIU-NLP/iFACETSUM/README.md

-# CorExplore
+# iFacetSum

-CorExplore is a demo application for exploring a document-set on a topic.
+iFacetSum is a demo application for exploring a document-set on a topic.
 It provides information-seeking support by creating a faceted-navigation experience, using latest `CD Coreference Resolution`, `Proposition Alignment` and `Abstractive Summarization` technologies.